-#1 How do I get a free SIM card?
+1 How do I get a free SIM card?

 Getting a free SIM couldn’t be easier.
 All of the UK’s leading mobile networks offer free SIMs – you just need to go to the network’s website and claim one.
-For example you can claim straight away to a giffgaff Free Sim, a Vodafone Ltd – Free Sim, or a O2 Free Sim or a EE SIM card.
+For example you can claim straight away to a giffgaff Free Sim, a Vodafone Ltd – Free Sim, O2 Free Sim or a EE SIM card.
 Some of the networks will require a UK address to post the SIM to, so unless you know where you are going to be staying, you may need to wait until you arrive to order one.

 Make sure that you have the SIM card that is right for your phone.
 You can get standard size SIMs (suitable for most mobiles), micro-SIMs (first used in the iPhone 4) and nano-SIMs (used in the iPhone 5s).